Paula's Body Shop

 3. REPEAT steps 1 & 2

-5. If reducing pain is important, end with the COLD step.
-Icing reduces pain and swelling, but does not promote full healing, long term, so only end with icing if pain or swelling is a significant issue.
+5. If reducing pain is more important than healing, you may end by adding an extra COLD step.
+Icing reduces pain and swelling, but does NOT promote full healing, long term.
+So, only end with icing if pain or swelling is still a significant issue after the contrast bath steps 1-4 are complete.

-Contraindications: Do not use a contrast bath if…
+Contraindications: Wait or do not use a contrast bath if…

-• You had an overt injury and it is acute and less than 72 hours old
+• Your injury is acute and less than 72 hours old

-• The had an overt injury and is moderate and less than 48 hours old
+• Your injury is moderate and less than 48 hours old

 • There is broken skin at the site of the injury